RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 <p align="center">
     <img src="Images/Case06.jpeg" alt="Description" width="800">
 </p>

+## Cleaning and retrobrighting the covers

+Both the top- and bottom covers are quite dirty so they have to be cleaned properly.
+The way to do this is to leave them in mild soap water for a few days.
+This will remove the dust and dissolve the grease.

+Also, the four rubber feet are removed before the cleaning.
+The reason for this is that these rubber feet will become "sticky" if they are exposed to retrobrighting chemicals.

+After cleaning the top- and bottom cover looks way better.
+There are some cable burn marks (and marks in general) on the covers.
+I will leave these as they are as they do not degrade the aesthetics in any significant way.

+Below are some pictures of the covers after cleaning - but before retrobrighting.

 **Footnotes**
 [^1]: Phillips pan head (6.8 mm), Sheet metal screw, Fully threaded, Thread diameter: 3.5 mm, Fastener length: 10.0 mm